 All a salesperson has to do is start a new meeting on a tablet (or browser).
 The CRM program will automatically receive all the collected data.
 The flow of information is immediate.
 So, the salesman no longer has to waste time manually completing the CRM.
 This is because the import is done from any location.

 After the sales meeting is over, the system will prepare reports on its own based on the most important information.
 Several hundred predefined sales reports are available to you in Salesbook.
 You can also create your own multidimensional and dedicated reports.

 In the area of customer service, it is very important to act quickly and accurately.
 An information system that supports salespeople in analyzing past activities will help optimize sales processes and improve the quality of customer service.
 And this is exactly how Salesbook works.

-At Salesbook, we know how important response time and accurate sales analytics are, as well as the convenience of your sales team and contact management.
-If you want to streamline processes and perform comprehensive analysis of sales activities, then try the demo version of our platform.
+At Salesbook, we know how important response time and accurate sales analytics are.
+So is the convenience of your sales team and contact management.
+Do you want to streamline processes and perform comprehensive analysis of sales activities?
+Try the demo version of our platform.
 Test for free the Salesbook functionalities that will take your sales analytics to the next level.